1284 (25th April)

 1316 (13th August)

-A second son, John was born to Edward II and his wife Isabella at Eltham Palace.
+A second son, John was born to King Edward II and his wife Isabella at Eltham Palace.

-Edward had two new favourites, Hugh Despensor and his son also named Hugh.
+Edward had two new favourites, Hugh Despenser and his son also named Hugh.
 Edward gave lavish gifts and money to both men.

 1318 (13th June)

 A daughter, Eleanor, was born to Edward II and his wife Isabella.

 Treaty of Leake

 This was an attempt to find agreement between Edward and the nobles.
 The Ordinances of 1311 were to be reintroduced, parliament was to be summoned and any decision made by the King should be approved by a council.

 The weather had been poor for the last few years and harvests had been bad across Europe.
 The harvest this year was better but the people were still suffering hardship and there was increasing anger at those that hoarded food and also at the royal court for continuing to requisition food.

 1318 (14th October)